11.5 Symbol and Visual Mapping Drills

 ShapeWhat category does it mark?Treating decoration as meaning

-PositionAbove, below, before, after?Reversing direction
+PositionAbove, below, before, after?Reversing the direction

 NumberOne, double, repeated?Missing plurality